freeflowuniverse/crystallib/twinclient2/README.md

 # TwinClient2 (GridClient over ws)

 ## Overview:
-this demonstrate how we can call use custom JSON_RPC functionality over ws protocol to allow p2p communications (both ends can send requests and receive responses) between Vlang ws server/node and grid3_client js library (running in user browser).
+this demonstrate how we can use custom JSON_RPC functionality over ws protocol to allow p2p communications (both ends can send requests and receive responses) between Vlang ws server and grid3_client js library (running in user browser).

 - we start a server that hosts a SPA (single page application) that do two things:
     - loads grid3_client js library (https://github.com/threefoldtech/grid3_client_ts) to enable functionality to interact with threefold gird.